Comprehensive Credit Reporting: How it can help you borrow

 What is Comprehensive Credit Reporting?

-Where credit reports previously included only negative consumer credit information, such as loan defaults, CCR will now include richer consumer credit information such as:
+Where credit reports previously included only negative consumer credit information, such as loan defaults, CCR now includes richer consumer credit information such as:

 - Repayment history (up to 24 months)

 - Facility limit (the maximum amount of available funds).
 For a credit card, line of credit or overdraft, this is your approved limit and for other facilities, such as standard home loans or personal loans, it’s the outstanding balance plus any advance payments made.